Mikep3573/secure-login/README.txt

 There is currently no way of creating an account to have any other access type other than NONE (using the website), so in database_funcs.py simply call insert_user_info with your chosen username, password, and AccessType (found in classes/access_types.py).
 Note that the project description's required password format does not apply here.

+NOTE: I am including a .db file in the submission folder (including the 'users' table), with the users

+USERNAME  PASSWORD	ACCESS_TYPE
+a			a			ADMIN
+l			l			LIMITED
+n			n			NONE

+I inserted directly into the table so this ignores the project's password spec.
+This is purely for testing purposes.
+This also may not work, directions for creating the database are as above.

 Running Project:

 Once setup is done (testing instructions are completed), you should simply have to click run in main.py.
 From here, you can use the hyperlink provided